Whiteknight/ParserObjects/docs/v6/prattexpr_example.md

 );
 ```

 What this statement means is that we want the Pratt parser to recognize numbers, to treat them with the lowest possible precedence, and just return the value as-is.
-A shorthand for this kind of production is this:
+A shorthand for this most simple kind of production is this:

 ```csharp
 var expression = Pratt<int>(config => config